rclone/rclone/docs/content/docs.md

 Specifying the value `--delete-before` will delete all files present on the destination, but not on the source *before* starting the transfer of any new or updated files.
-This uses extra memory as it has to store the source listing before proceeding.
+This uses two passes through the file systems, one for the deletions and one for the copies.

-Specifying `--delete-during` (default value) will delete files while checking and uploading files.
-This is usually the fastest option.
+Specifying `--delete-during` will delete files while checking and uploading files.
+This is the fastest option and uses the least memory.

-Currently this works the same as `--delete-after` but it may change in the future.
+Specifying `--delete-after` (the default value) will delay deletion of files until all new/updated files have been successfully transfered.

-Specifying `--delete-after` will delay deletion of files until all new/updated files have been successfully transfered.
+The files to be deleted are collected in the copy pass then deleted after the copy pass has completed sucessfully.
+The files to be deleted are held in memory so this mode may use more memory.
+This is the safest mode as it will only delete files if there have been no errors subsequent to that.
+If there have been errors before the deletions start then you will get the message `not deleting files as there were IO errors`.

 ### --timeout=TIME ###